QBladeOcean/QBladeOceanDocs/docs/source/src/user/airfoil/polar_extrapolation.rst

     :align: center
     :alt: Dynamic airfoil data for an airfoil in QBlade.

-    Dynamics airfoil parameters for a NACA 4412 airfoil dynamic decomposition carried out in QBlade.
+    Dynamics airfoil parameters for a NACA 4412 polar decomposition carried out in QBlade.

 Import and Export of 360 Polars
 -------------------------------------------------